 - Over age 21

-Court Appointed Special Advocates (CASA) volunteers are ordinary people doing extraordinary work for abused, neglected and abandoned children and youth in foster care in our community.
+Court Appointed Special Advocates (CASA) are ordinary people doing extraordinary work for abused, neglected and abandoned children and youth in foster care in our community.

 You don’t have to be a lawyer or social worker.
 CASA of Liberty/Chambers County will provide you with the training you need to succeed.

-CASA volunteers come from various walks of life.
+Child Advocates come from various walks of life.
 They share the willingness and ability to commit at least one year, an average of 8-10 hours a month, to a foster child or youth to make a difference.

 Step 1: Sign up to receive an “inquiry call” or “inquiry email”.